RidoanDev/RidoanDev/README.md

 ## 📬 Let's Connect

 <p align="center">
-Have a project in mind, or just want to talk web apps, PWAs, or Firebase architecture?
-Reach out below 👇
+Have a project in mind, or just want to discuss web apps, PWAs, or Firebase architecture?
+Feel free to reach out directly through any of the platforms below! 👇
 </p>

 <div align="center">